Unboxed-Software/solana-course/content/token22-metadata.md

     space: mintLen,
   });

-  // 3.
-Initialize the account to use the metadata pointer instruction
   // We will point to the Metaplex metadata account but note it doesn't exist yet const initMetadataPointerInstructions = createInitializeMetadataPointerInstruction(
     mint.publicKey,